pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### JavaScript Validator Testing

 I ran my JavaScript code through [Jshint validator](https://jshint.com/).
 The only warnings shown initially were to use -moz instead of let for global variables.
-However, once I configured the settings to support "New .
-The following metrics were returned:
+However, once I configured the settings to support "New JavaScript Features (ES6)" there were no warnings, other than a syntax suggestion, which was fixed (see screenshots):
-**ADJUST INFO BELOW**:
-- There are ADD NUMBER functions in this file.

 <img src="docs/jshint_issues_two.png">